 So, I moved in with them, and it was once of the best decisions of my life.
 Mark and Kelly ended up becoming two of Matt’s and my best friends.
 They were there to encourage us in our walks with the Lord through our dating phase and engagement, they were both in our wedding, helped us move into our first house, and we’ve been able to encourage each other through many huge life events, including learning how to navigate this whole parenthood thing.

 All that to say, they hold a special place in my heart.
 When someone holds a special place in my heart AND loves desserts, I make them cake.
 Matt doesn’t care for desserts.
 Kelly is fine with them.
-Mark loves them …..
-Mark’s birthday is in June, and for the last four or five years, I have to started to plan out his cake around April.
+Mark loves them.
+So, I dedicate some time to making Mark cake.
+Mark’s birthday is in June, and for the last four or five years, I have started to plan out his cake around April.
 He loves chocolate, as do I, so it’s always a no brainer that lots of chocolate will be included.
 This year I decided I wanted to make a cake that tasted like a giant chocolate covered cherry, but better.
-So, this chocolate covered cherry cake came came to be.
+So, this chocolate covered cherry cake came to be.

 Y’all, it’s good.
 It was everything I dreamed of and more.
-Each year Mark and Kelly throw a summer party with crabs for his birthday …. in case you don’t live in Maryland, it’s a thing where everyone sits around and beats crabs with mallets for about two hours, to end up with four bites of food.
+Each year Mark and Kelly throw a summer party, with crabs, for his birthday …. in case you don’t live in Maryland, it’s a thing where everyone sits around and beats crabs with mallets for about two hours, to end up with four bites of food.
 There were a ton of people there, so I somehow cut the cake into about 40 slices.
 It was gone within about 5 minutes because one, everyone was hungry from beating crabs, and two, it is that freaking good.
+So next time you go to make a cake, put this Chocolate Covered Cherry Cake on your short list.

 Chocolate cake with a chocolate cherry ganache filling, frosted with cherry buttercream, and topped with chocolate ganache and chocolate covered cherries.